Agave nectar vs Honey - Health impact and Nutrition Comparison

 The pH value of different types of honey can range from 3.67 to 4.11 (2).
 It has an acidic character.

 Another important physicochemical property of foods is the potential renal acid load (PRAL).
-This shows the capacity of the food to produce base or acid inside the body.
+This shows the capacity of the food to produce basic or acidic compounds inside the body.

-Honey has been calculated to have a PRAL of -0.9, making it slightly alkaline.
+Honey has been calculated to have a PRAL of -0.9, making it slightly alkaline-producing.
 Agave nectar, on the other hand, with a PRAL of 0, is neutral.

 Weight Loss and Diets

-Similar research has been done for agave nectar, suggesting that it may have a positive influence on weight gain and glucose control, in comparison to sucrose (6).
+Similar research has been done on agave nectar, suggesting that it may have a positive influence on weight gain control, as well as glucose control in comparison to sucrose (6).

-Agave nectar being made from plants is completely vegan friendly.
-On the other hand, many vegans avoid using honey, as it can be considered to be a form of animal exploitation, and commercial production of honey can endanger bees.
+Agave nectar, being made from plants, is absolutely vegan.
+On the other hand, many vegans avoid using honey, as it can be considered a form of animal exploitation, and commercial honey production can endanger bees.

 Health Impact